jacamo-lang/jacamo-lang.github.io/_pages/packages.md

 permalink: /packages
 ---

 These are some packages you can import and reuse on your own JaCaMo applications.
-If you want to create a new package, see [JaCaMo Packages](http://jacamo-lang.github.io/jacamo/devs/creating-packages/readme.html#_using_the_package).
+To create new packages, see [JaCaMo Packages](http://jacamo-lang.github.io/jacamo/devs/creating-packages/readme.html#_using_the_package).
 If you have developed a new package and want to add it on the list, please let us know.

 | Name | Description | Keywords | Links |
 | -------- | ------- |------- |------- |